poslovnimediji/hugo-template/content/_index.md

 title: Home
 ---

-Hello world, this is a template repository using Hugo, Netlify CMS and some other awesome tech.
+Hello world, this is a template repository using Hugo, Decap CMS and some other awesome tech.